BryantB04/Bryant/README.md

 Instead, you would manually update the game code to highlight words if you want to track them.
 Progressing Through Levels:

-The current game setup doesn't automatically progress through levels.
-You can manually increment the current_level variable and call generate_level() to get a new grid and word list.
-Exiting the Game:

 To quit the game, close the game window or press the close button on the window.